 That’s great for Heirloom as a commercial software development company producing a completely automated mainframe workload migration platform but what about our customers?

 Well our tooling enables our customer’s mainframe code to fit into industry best practice CI/CD environments and processes just like the one below.
-Because mainframe code compiled with Heirloom PaaS runs on the Java VM we are in the great position that we can utilize all the Java infrastructure that has been built in the last few years to support enterprise application development.
+Because mainframe code compiled with Heirloom runs on the Java VM we are in the great position that we can utilize all the Java infrastructure that has been built in the last few years to support enterprise application development.

 How do we implement this?

 Lets start with the Developer Workstation.
-Heirloom PaaS is delivered as both a development environment and a set of run time Jar files.
+Heirloom is delivered as both a development environment and a set of run time Jar files.